 $projection operator.
 Hidden columns are always visually indicated as collapsed columns.

 So now that you’ve expanded nested arrays, shown embedded fields, hidden columns, and changed column widths, what if you want to revert to the default view, as you had it when you first opened your collection?

 We made this handy, too.
 We introduced a Restore Default View option so all you need to do is right-click on any column, choose Restore Default View, and it will show your collection as you had it from the start, standard column widths and all.

 If you don’t revert to the default view, settings like hidden columns, column widths, and expanded embedded fields are saved between app restarts, so you’re spared this time-consuming task.

-You can even shave a few more seconds off through these handy shortcuts:
+Shave even more seconds off through these shortcuts:

 - Ctrl + Enter to show and hide embedded fields

 - Ctrl + T to hide and show columns